 To coincide with this collaboration, we have written this second edition of Standards for Surgical Trainers.
-The Standards themselves have not changed, but the context for the Standards has, as has the way in which you as a trainer can now access(ISCP) project board to develop a dedicated Trainer's Area, within the latest version of the ISCP website.
-This will enable you to gather the
+The Standards themselves have not changed, but the context for the Standards has, as has the way in which you as a trainer can now access them and record evidence that you meet them.

-- A. Ensuring safe and effective patient care through training. - B. Establishing and maintaining an environment for learning. - C. Teaching and facilitating learning. - D. Enhancing learning through assessment. - E. Supporting and monitoring educational progress. - F. Guiding personal and professional development. - G. Continuing professional development as an educator.
+Α Ensuring safe and effective patient care through training.

+в Establishing and maintaining an environment for learning.

+с Teaching and facilitating learning.

+D Enhancing learning through assessment.

+E Supporting and monitoring educational

+progress.

+F Guiding personal and professional development.

+Guiding personal and professional

-"Surgical training is patient safety for the next 30 years."
+Surgical training is patient safety for the next 30 years.

-"Consultants formally and directly involved in training should be identified and they must be trained, accredited and supported."
+Consultants formally and directly involved in training should be identified and they must be trained, accredited and supported.